gurujustin/presale/README.md

 # Presale

-The frontend of presale with simple referral system
+The frontend of presale with simple referral system.